Birmingham Drug Possession Lawyer

 Constructive possession means the drugs were within your vicinity and control.
 You could easily reach the drugs if you wanted to.
 Prosecutors may claim you had constructive possession of one or more drugs if they were found in your vehicle, home, or office.

-You should talk with a drug possession lawyer about whether the prosecutors are claiming you had actual or constructive possession of the controlled substance.
+You should talk with a Birmingham drug possession lawyer about whether the prosecutors are claiming you had actual or constructive possession of the controlled substance.
 Many prosecutors claim you had possession of drugs because they were in the vicinity, but we know they may have been someone else’s drugs.

 You may have been in a friend’s car or someone else brought drugs into your vehicle without your knowledge.
 A family member or roommate may be responsible for the police finding drugs in your home.